Introduction to Accounting Principles

 Basic Accounting Principles and Guidelines

 Since GAAP is founded on the basic accounting principles and guidelines, we can better understand GAAP if we understand those accounting principles.
-The following is a list of the ten main accounting principles and guidelines together with a highly condensed explanation of each.1.
-Economic Entity Assumption
+The following is a list of the ten main accounting principles and guidelines together with a highly condensed explanation of each.

 The accountant keeps all of the business transactions of a sole proprietorship separate from the business owner's personal transactions.
-For legal purposes, a sole proprietorship and its owner are considered to be one entity, but for accounting purposes they are considered to be two separate entities.2.
-Monetary Unit Assumption
+For legal purposes, a sole proprietorship and its owner are considered to be one entity, but for accounting purposes they are considered to be two separate entities.

 Economic activity is measured in U.S. dollars, and only transactions that can be expressed in U.S. dollars are recorded.

 Because of this basic accounting principle, it is assumed that the dollar's purchasing power has not changed over time.
 As a result accountants ignore the effect of inflation on recorded amounts.
-For example, dollars from a 1960 transaction are combined (or shown) with dollars from a 2018 transaction.3.
-Time Period Assumption
+For example, dollars from a 1960 transaction are combined (or shown) with dollars from a 2019 transaction.

 It is imperative that the time interval (or period of time) be shown in the heading of each income statement, statement of stockholders' equity, and statement of cash flows.
-Labeling one of these financial statements with "December 31" is not good enough–the reader needs to know if the statement covers the one week ended December 31, 2018 the month ended December 31, 2018 the three months ended December 31, 2018 or the year ended December 31, 2018.4.
-Cost Principle
+Labeling one of these financial statements with "December 31" is not good enough–the reader needs to know if the statement covers the one week ended December 31, 2019 the month ended December 31, 2019 the three months ended December 31, 2019 or the year ended December 31, 2019.

 From an accountant's point of view, the term "cost" refers to the amount spent (cash or the cash equivalent) when an item was originally obtained, whether that purchase happened last year or thirty years ago.
 For this reason, the amounts shown on financial statements are referred to as historical cost amounts.